arschles/www/content/blog/2020-06-22-async-await.md

 We got a few small wins:

-- No more crazy nested callbacks
+- No more crazy _nested_ callbacks
-- This `then` function kind of implies a _pipeline_ of code.
-That can be easier to read and understand
+- This `then` function implies a _pipeline_ of code.
+Syntactically and conceptually, that's easier to deal with

 But we still have a few sticky problems: